30+ Christmas Marketing Stats To Know In 2023

 • During the holiday season, retailers received 18% more social messages compared to non-holiday months. – Sprout Social

-• In 2021, about 28% of buyers plan to use social media platforms to search for or buy holiday goods. – Statista
+• About 28% of buyers plan to use social media platforms to search for or buy holiday goods. – Statista

 • 23% of Christmas US shoppers actively use social media for making purchase decisions. – Fortunly